 A sports nutritionist settles the score on energy bars: Are they really giving you energy or are they just nutrient-depleted candy bars?

-Can you give us some tips on how to choose the right energy bar?
+Can you share some tips on how to choose the right energy bar?
 What are the criteria in choosing the most appropriate one for you?

 What do you recommend in terms of serving size and the frequency with which energy bars should be consumed?

-Which is the best time to eat an energy bar—before, during, or after a run/workout?
+When is the best time to eat an energy bar—before, during, or after a workout?

 On the other hand, those lower in calories and are mainly composed of easily digestible simple sugars like maltodextrin and glucose are ideal during exercise to give you a quick pick-me-up.

 What can we actually gain from eating energy bars?
 Do they have any disadvantages?

 Number one is convenience; you can take these bars anywhere.
 In addition, they’re fully prepped and compact, sanitary, tastes great, and have a relatively long shelf life.
 The only disadvantage is that people may mistake ‘energy’ bars as something magical that makes them stronger.

 In reality, there are no performance-enhancing substances in these energy bars and only serve to fill in the gap if you’ve been chronically under-eating relative to the intensity and volume of your activity.

 There are so many energy bars in the market.
 There’s high-protein, low-carb, low-sugar, etc.—not to mention all the flavors that they come in.
 Do all of these actually have nutritional value?